Prof Keertan Dheda

 [MBBcH (Wits), FCP (SA), FCCP, PhD (Lond), FRCP (Lond)]

 The Lung Infection and Immunity Unit is headed by Prof Keertan Dheda who is Professor of Respiratory Medicine, Director of the Lung Infection and Immunity Unit (LIIU), Head of the Division of Pulmonology in the Department of Medicine at the University of Cape Town and adjunct member of the Institute of Infectious Diseases and Molecular Medicine at UCT, and Visiting Professor at UCL.
+Prof Dheda is also the co-director and founder of the Free Of TB charity, that provides healthcare to disadvantage persons and primary healthcare education about diseases of poverty (Tuberculosis, HIV and Pneumonia).
 Read more

 Lung Infection & Immunity Unit (LIIU)